-L'Oreal have big plans, which they’re implementing across numerous strands of their business, all with the aim of improving the social and/or environmental impact of 100% of their products.
+L’Oreal has big plans, which they’re implementing across numerous strands of their business, all with the aim of improving the social and/or environmental impact of 100% of their products.

-These initiatives include ramping up the sustainability programmes for the plant-based ingredients; optimising their packaging and implementing a plastic recycle policy; and working with international famers and producers towards zero deforestation.
+These initiatives include ramping up the sustainability programmes for the plant-based ingredients; optimising their packaging and implementing a plastic recycle policy, and working with international farmers and producers towards zero deforestation.

 Adhesives giant Henkel have introduced “Green Loans” in their native Germany.
 This means that interest rates are linked to sustainability performance.